study-ORCATech-cloud/git-labs/LAB11-Git-Hooks/LAB.md

 ## Task 1: Create a Test Repository
 * Create a new directory called `git-hooks-lab` and navigate into it.
 * Initialize a new Git repository in this directory.
-* Create a sample Python file called `sample.py` with a simple print statement.
+* Create a sample text file called `sample.txt` with a few lines of content.
 * Add and commit the file to the repository.

 ## Task 2: Explore Git Hooks Directory